yeifer-co/fulcro_challenge/README.md

 - Leiningen
 - Node.js
 - npm
+- Datomic Peer

 ## Challenges requirements

 Build a  Todo APP using Fulcro

-- [ ] Todo app should be able to list the todos, create one, edit one, delete one, anything else fun you can think of.
+- [x] Todo app should be able to list the todos, create one, edit one, delete one, anything else fun you can think of.
-- [ ] Make fulcro defsc components for the components you need like todo todo-list etc.
+- [x] Make fulcro defsc components for the components you need like todo todo-list etc.
     - A component has
         - Ident
         - Initial-state ( at first for testing, then df/load will fill in the data )
         - Query

-- [ ] Build the rest of the fulcro components you need
+- [x] Build the rest of the fulcro components you need
-- [ ] Then make mutations in front end to save data to the fulcro state map
+- [x] Then make mutations in front end to save data to the fulcro state map
 - [ ] Connect with backend to save data with mutations and retrieve data with resolvers and load data with df/load
 - [ ] Install datomic and save data in the backend to datomic database